Graduate School

 Master of Athletic Training (MATRN)

-The Master of Athletic Training (MATRN) degree consists of a combination of classroom, laboratory, and clinical education experiences in the field of athletic training.
-Students proceed through the accredited two-year professional program in a cohort model attaining the entry-level educational standards stipulated by the Commission on the Accreditation of Athletic Training Education.
-The degree prepares students to complete the Board of Certification for the Athletic Trainer’s certification exam and pursue a career as an athletic trainer.
+The Master of Athletic Training (MATrn) program is designed to prepare students to practice as credentialed athletic trainers.
+The two-year program consists of classroom and clinical education experiences.
+Students proceed through the program in a cohort model while completing hands-on, direct patient care under the supervision of athletic trainers at a variety of locations.
+The professional program is accredited by the Commission on the Accreditation of Athletic Training Education.
+The degree prepares students for the Board of Certification for the Athletic Trainer’s certification exam and an athletic training career.

 Master of Business Administration (MBA)